mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

 This summer I was a [WAVES](https://mmore500.com/waves/index.html) participant and helped to revamp Empirical's support for web visualizations for use in the next version of [Avida-ED](https://avida-ed.msu.edu/).

 Specifically, this meant replacing the old Empirical D3-wrapper (built on D3 version 3) with one that supports the newest version of D3 (version 5).
-I tackled this project with the wonderful [Elizabeth Carney]("https://github.com/elizabethcarney), [Alex Lalejini](https://lalejini.com/), and [Emily Dolson](https://cse.msu.edu/~dolsonem/).
+I tackled this project with the wonderful [Elizabeth Carney](https://github.com/elizabethcarney), [Alex Lalejini](https://lalejini.com/), and [Emily Dolson](https://cse.msu.edu/~dolsonem/).

 ## What is D3?
-[D3](https://d3js.org/) (_Data Driven Documents_) is a JavaScript library that allows for all sorts of custom-made, interactive visualizations.
+[D3](https://d3js.org/) (_Data-Driven Documents_) is a JavaScript library that allows for all sorts of custom-made, interactive visualizations.
 Some cool examples include:
 * [An interactive graph](https://archive.nytimes.com/www.nytimes.com/interactive/2013/02/20/movies/among-the-oscar-contenders-a-host-of-connections.html) highlighting the connections between Oscar contenders in 2013
 * [An animation](https://observablehq.com/@d3/world-tour) of the world globe